kyleshevlin/shevyjs/README.md

 This value will be multiplied against the base spacing determined by ShevyJS's mathematics, and will either increase or decrease the margin bottoms by this factor.

+## Properties

+Each instance of Shevy exposes a set of properties to use for your styles.
+Each property is a JavaScript object of styles.
+Here are the available properties:

+* h1, h2, h3, h4, h5, h6 (assuming `baseFontScale` has a length of 6, fewer if the length is less)
+* body
+* content

+`h1` through `h6` properties map to the results of calculating your options.

+The `body` property is intended to go on the `<body>` tag selector and is ported over from the original Shevy.
+This may be less necessary in a component based JS system and might be deprecated in the future.

+The `content` tag is intended to be used for any base content level components.
+In the original Shevy, this was a mixin that directly applied styles to the `<p>`, `<ol>`, `<ul>`, and `<pre>` tags.
+Now in ShevyJS, you have much more freedome to apply these styles to whatever component you deem fit.

 ## Methods

 Shevy has two methods that can be useful in your design system for creating distances that fall in line with your baseline grid.